omarsalaharafa/alx-pre_course/0x01-git/README.md

- Not an empty file
+this file is not empty
+my name is omar
-iam an alx student
+iam an software engineer alx student